 In early 2012, Romania launched its first satellite from the Centre Spatial Guyanais in French Guiana.

-According to Bloomberg, in 2013 Romania ranked fifth in the world for Internet speeds.
+According to Bloomberg, in 2013, Romania ranked fifth in the world in Internet speeds.

-In 2013, Romanian rail transport experienced a revival due to infrastructure improvements and partial privatisation of lines.
+In 2013, Romania's rail transport experienced a revival due to infrastructure improvements and partial privatization of lines.

 In June 2014, there were almost 18.3 million connections to the Internet in Romania.